MousaZeidBaker/sm/README.md

 AWS_DEFAULT_REGION=us-east-1 AWS_ACCESS_KEY_ID=my-access-key AWS_SECRET_ACCESS_KEY=my-secret-access-key ./infrastructure/infrastructure.sh
 ```

+The resources should now be created.
+By default users can not sign themselves up from your app, but you can create users from the AWS Management Console.
+This behavior can of course be changed after your preferences, learn more about creating users and how to change this setting [here](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html).

 ### Run web app locally before deploying (optional)

 Run the web app locally to try it out and to make sure everything is set up correctly.